 Learner’s permits allow teens to drive accompanied by a licensed driver at least 21 years old with at least one year’s driving experience.
 Teens may begin classroom driver education as young as age 15 years and 9 months, but may not begin driving until age 16.
 During the learner’s permit phase, teens are required to complete 40 hours of practice driving while supervised by a licensed driver age 21 or older.

 At age 16 ½, teens may apply for a junior operator’s license.
-To do so, they must have completed all the requirements of driver education (30 hours classroom, 12 hours behind-the-wheel, 6 hours in-car observation and parent attendance at a two-hour parent class), completed an additional 40 hours of supervised practice driving and held the learner’s permit with a clean driving record for at least six months.
+To do so, they must have completed all the requirements of driver education (30 hours classroom, 12 hours behind-the-wheel, 6 hours in-car observation and parent attendance at a two-hour parent class), completed an additional 40 hours of supervised practice driving (30 hours for applicants who have successfully completed a driver skills development program in a closed, off-road course) and held the learner’s permit with a clean driving record for at least six months.
 Upon successful completion of the driving test, teens will then be issued a junior operator’s license.

 Teens holding a junior operator’s license may not drive with any passengers under age 18 (other than an immediate family member) for the first 6 months unless accompanied by a licensed driver at least 21 years old.
 They may not drive between 12:30 a.m. and 5 a.m. unless accompanied by a parent or legal guardian.
 The minimum age at which restrictions may be lifted is age 17 for passenger restrictions and age 18 for nighttime restrictions.

 At age 18, teens who have held a junior operator license for at least 12 months are eligible for an unrestricted license.

 Consider using a parent-teen driving agreement to help enforce licensing rules that the state and your family set.
 An agreement helps you and your teen understand the rules of the road and sends a clear message that driving is an earned privilege that your family takes seriously.